rlannon/SINx86/docs/Construction.md

     };

 This is because a `construct` _statement_ acts as a regular assignment if the data was already initialized; it does not create a new object.
 A `construct` _expression_ will create a new, anonymous object.

+### The `default` keyword

+Sometimes, a user may want to only intialize some members in a structure's `construct` expression (e.g., its `ref` members) and default-construct the rest.
+In such cases, it can be tedious to write out every member's initialization.
+To work around this, SIN also allows the use of the `default` keyword inside of a struct to explicitly default-initialize all other members.
+For example, the following struct:

+    def struct ex
+    {
+        alloc ref<array<int> > r;
+        alloc int x;
+        alloc int y;
+        alloc int z;
+        alloc float f;
+        alloc float d &long;
+    }

+can be initialized as follows:

+    alloc ex e: construct {
+        r: some_array,
+        d: 1.2345,
+        default
+    };

+This will initialize the `r` and `d` members explicitly, and default-construct all other members.
+Regular construction rules apply, meaning it is still required to initialize references.
+For example, this would be illegal:

+    alloc ex c: construct {
+        x: 10,
+        default     // ERR: reference member 'r' was not initialized };

+You may also utilize the `default` keyword redundantly to signify a particular variable should be default-constructed.
+However, this is generally unnecessary.
+For example:

+    alloc int x: default;   // default-initializes x

+This usage will cause a compiler note to be generated alerting the programmer to this redundancy.